Chiawen-Wang/WebDevelopBlog/README.md

 # WebDevelopBlog
-This is my blog for web-Development
+This is my blog for web-Development.
+This repository contains sum-ups and what I think about some techniques in web development